Via donau

-Via Donau (sometimes stylized as viadonau) is a subsidiary of the Austrian Ministry for Transport, Innovation and Technology (BMVIT) tasked with the preservation and development of the Danube waterway.
+Via Donau (sometimes stylized as viadonau) is a subsidiary of the Austrian Federal Ministry for Climate Action, Environment, Energy, Mobility, Innovation and Technology (BMVIT) tasked with the preservation and development of the Danube waterway.
 It was established in 2005.

 History

-Via Donau was established on January 1, 2005 by the Ministry for Transport, Innovation and Technology.
-It was formed by a merger of the Austrian Donau-Betriebs AG, the Austrian Danube-Technik GmbH, the Via Donau Development Company for Telematics and Navigation on the Danube and the privatized waterways organization.
+Via Donau was established on January 1, 2005, by the Ministry for Transport, Innovation, and Technology (BMVIT).
+It was formed by a merger of the Austrian Donau-Betriebs AG, the Austrian Danube-Technik GmbH, the Via Donau Development Company for Telematics and Navigation on the Danube, and the privatized waterways organization.

 Company

 Via Donau executes federal tasks in waterway and shipping.
 It has about 270 employees based at five locations, one main office, two field offices, and nine locks on the Danube.